MacKentoch/easyFormGenerator/README.md

 ####Inject easy form viewer in your app

-Just inject `eda.easyFormViewer` in you application :
+Just inject `eda.easyFormViewer` in you application:

 ```javascript
 (function(angular){